tylertitsworth/know-its-off/README.md

 The Know It's Off Capstone Project Web Interface Production Branch features stable code for use in public releases.

 ## Requirements
+- A Raspberry Pi or other micro-PC solution.

-- Any Linux Distro, but preferably a Raspberry Pi.
+- Any Linux Distro, but preferably Ubuntu.

 - A minimum of Python 3.8 on the system, update pip with ```python3 -m pip install --upgrade pip```.